USEPA/WNTR/documentation/resilience.rst

 Link density				Link density is the ratio between the total number of links and the maximum
 					number of links in the network.
 If links are allowed to connect a node to itself, then the maximum number of links is :math:`{n}^{2}`, where :math:`n` is the number of nodes.
 					Otherwise, the maximum number of nodes is :math:`n(n-1)`.
-Link density is a value between 0 and 1.
+Link density is 0 for a graph without edges and 1 for a dense graph.
+The density of multigraphs can be higher than 1.
 					Link density can be computed using the NetworkX method ``density``.

 Eccentricity and diameter		Eccentricity is the maximum number of links between a node and all other nodes